Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 #### Q29.
 Changing the title tag and/or meta description will have a measurable impact on your \_\_\_\_.

 - [ ] RSS
-- [ ] CTR
+- [x] CTR
 - [ ] PPC
 - [ ] LSI

 #### Q30.
 How do keywords change as people progress through the buying cycle?

-- [ ] They move from simple to more comples as searchers gather more information and then refine their choices.
+- [x] They move from simple to more complex as searchers gather more information and then refine their choices.
 - [ ] The stay simple, as searchers try to use as few words as possible.
 - [ ] The keywords do not change much at all.
 - [ ] They move from complex to simple, as searchers find answers to their questions.

 #### Q31.
 Which technique is an example of black hat SEO?

-- [ ] cloaking
+- [x] cloaking
 - [ ] keyword research
 - [ ] useful content
 - [ ] on-page optimization